 I had to go to a hotel.
 Is the cost covered by my home insurance?

 Yes, the cost of a hotel room can be covered by your home insurance if your home has been damaged by severe weather and is unlivable.
 There is no coverage, however, if the only issue is a lack of electricity.
 Keep your receipt pending confirmation the home is uninhabitable by your claims adjuster as additional living expense coverage and you will be reimbursed.

 I just went grocery shopping and I lost power.
 All my cold food is spoiled.
 Is my grocery bill covered?

 Yes, with our homeowners enhancement endorsement.
 That's a fancy term for coverage that goes above and beyond.
-Take a picture of your refrigerator with the door open before you dispose of the spoiled food and hang on to your grocery receipt if possible.
+Take a picture of your refrigerator with the door open before you dispose of the spoiled food and hang on to your grocery receipt for replacement supplies.